grondag/renderosity/terms_of_art.md

 # Terms of Art: All The Rendery Things, Collected

 The Fabric tool chain is host to rapidly-advancing rendering capabilities.
-However, the modular and community-driven nature of Fabric means there are many component.
+However, the modular and community-driven nature of Fabric means there are many components!
 Here is a handy list.
 More information about each is below.

 * [Fabric Rendering API](#fabric-rendering-api): Defines standard rendering features available to Fabric mods.